The Top 25 Liveaboards as Nominated by DIVE Readers

 Excellent diving facilities with a technical blending panel and is rebreather friendly.
 Most of her itineraries are to the Deep South starting from Marsa Ghalib for seven-night trips.

-The Coralia, a traditional Phinisi build, was launched this year and is solely based in Raja Ampat.
+The Coralia, a traditional Phinisi build, was launched this year and is based in Raja Ampat, offering liveaboard around the islands and also to Komodo, Alor and the Banda Sea.
 48m in length, she caters to 16 guests in eight cabins.
 On the main and upper decks are four large master cabins, each with a double bed, wraparound picture windows and private balcony.
 On the lower deck are two double cabins and two twin cabins.
 All rooms are ensuite with air-conditioning and lots of storage.

 On the main deck is a large indoor salon and dining area.
 There is an outdoor lounge, which also has tables set up for al-fresco dining, sun loungers and sofas for chilling out.
 On the top deck are several comfortable sun loungers and a massage area.

 There is a spacious dive deck with personal storage space, free nitrox, two tenders for diving and an extremely large dedicated camera room with charging points.
-Itineraries vary from seven to 11 nights and explore the Dampier Strait, Wayag, Misool, Batanta and Kawe.
+Itineraries vary from seven to 11 nights and explore the Dampier Strait, Wayag, Misool, Batanta and Kawe around Raja Ampat and other locations including Komodo National Park, Alor, the Forgotten Islands, Maumere and the Banda Islands.
 Up to four dives a day are available, as well as other activities such as bird-watching, hiking and snorkelling.

 Damai I Indonesia